japleitez/peecko-api-doc/README.md

 The response is similar to the payload of the **Get Today s** service

-### Get Library s
+### Get Library Videos
 -----
 ```
 [GET] /api/videos/categories
 ```
-This service provides the list of available categories along with a short list of s for each category.
+This service provides the list of available categories along with a short list of videos for each category.

 [ ] **Response**